 That exact scenario is playing out with containers such as Docker.
 Reliance on containers to build next-generation microservices applications is already widespread.
 Many of those applications are already being deployed in production environments.
 Unfortunately, the average IT services provider is still trying to appreciate all the implications.

-A survey of 137 solution providers published this week by Diamanti, a provider a bare-metal hyperconverged infrastructure (HCI) platform optimized for containers, finds that finds 45 percent of respondents describe their technical knowledge of containers as being at the “beginner” level.
+A survey of 137 solution providers published this week by Diamanti, a provider a bare-metal hyperconverged infrastructure (HCI) platform optimized for containers, finds that 45 percent of respondents describe their technical knowledge of containers as being at the “beginner” level.
 Only 4 percent claim to have “expert” knowledge.

 That’s problematic on multiple levels.
 Containers are not only being used to drive the next generation of cloud-native applications, but they are also the foundational technology on which serverless computing frameworks are built.
 If IT services providers don’t have a firm handle on container technologies, their usefulness to customers going forward is likely to be diminished.